aimms/documentation/webui/webui-grid-pages.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-As long as the sum of the values used to divide the rows does not exceed the browser viewport, no scrollbar will appear.
-To introduce a vertical scrollbar the sum needs to exceed the browser viewport height.
+As long as the sum of the values used to divide the rows does not exceed the browser viewport, no scroll bar will appear.
+To introduce a vertical scroll bar the sum needs to exceed the browser viewport height.

-So, assuming again that the viewport height is 1000px, if you want to introduce a vertical scrollbar you can use a code snippet such as the following:
+So, assuming again that the viewport height is 1000px, if you want to introduce a vertical scroll bar you can use a code snippet such as the following:

 .. code-block:: json